Reyn

 to reply.

 A user message arrives at an Agent.
-The RouterLoop picks a Skill.
-The OS enters the entry Phase, runs its preprocessor, calls the LLM with a closed candidate set, and validates the response.
-Control IR ops are dispatched under permission gates and write to the Workspace.
-An event records each step.
-The Phase either transitions to a peer or finishes; the OS validates the final output against the Skill's schema and the reply travels back to the user.
+The RouterLoop decides what to do — call a tool, read a Skill's instructions, or delegate to another agent.
+The OS builds context, calls the LLM with a closed candidate set, and validates the response as a typed Control IR op.
+The op dispatches under a permission gate and writes to the Workspace; an event records each step.
+The loop continues, bounded by force-close, until the RouterLoop decides the turn is done, and the reply travels back to the user.

 04 Beyond a single agent